asafiw/simloud-docs/docs/onboarding/connect-to-k8s-aws.md

 # Simloud connect to K8s and AWS services

-1. Install and enable docker in your local computer - https://docs.docker.com/get-docker/
+1. Install and enable [Docker](https://docs.docker.com/get-docker/) in your local computer.
-2. Install and configure AWS cli in your local computer - https://aws.amazon.com/cli/
+2. Install and configure [AWS CLI](https://aws.amazon.com/cli/) in your local computer.
 3. Configure aws cli user in your local directory.
 4. Create a new cloud user in your Simloud account: